H.S. BASEBALL: Foxboro uses three-run sixth to rally past North Attleboro

-NORTH ATTLEBORO — A three-run top of the sixth inning was all the Foxboro High baseball team needed to rally past North Attleboro High for a 3-1 Hockomock League win on Wednesday.
+NORTH ATTLEBORO — A three-run top of the sixth inning was all the Foxboro High baseball team needed to rally past North Attleboro High for a 3-1 Hockomock League win last Wednesday afternoon.

 Carangelo was stranded at third after the run-scoring burst came with no outs.